 What is the best time of the day to visit Kala Patthar?

-As you are coming long-long way from your home to see Mt.
+As you are coming a long way from your home to see Mt.
 Everest once in your lifetime, it would be best to visit Kalapatthar any time in good weather.
-Most of the trekkers visit the Kalapattar in the morning but while the sun rising, the light makes the camera ant light while taking a picture.
+Most of the trekkers visit the Kalapattar in the morning but while the sun rises, the light makes the camera ant light while taking a picture.
 So, sunset is the best time for a magical view of Mt.
 Everest with different colors.
-Only you need to well prepare with warm clothes for the cold and walk in the dark.
+You need to well prepare with warm clothes for the cold and walk in the dark.

 Accommodation Facilities nearby Kalapatthar: Gorakshep (5,140m) is the last Tea House for the Everest Base Camp Trek and Kala Patthar Trek.
 There are more them four tea houses here, and more than 400 people can accommodate in one night.
 Everest day after 4:00 PM, they put on fire in the chimney to keep the dining hall warm.
 And they have a huge menu for a verities meals.